Can People with Diabetes Get LASIK Surgery?

 LASIK surgery works by changing the shape of your cornea in order to improve your vision, but this can be difficult in patients with diabetes.
 Because blood sugar levels can cause your vision prescription to fluctuate, your doctor may have some difficulty in determining how to best reshape your cornea.
 Fortunately, many people with diabetes can work to reduce this problem by being especially vigilant about keeping their blood sugar stabilized for the time leading up to their surgery.

 For most people with well-controlled diabetes, LASIK is an excellent option for correcting most vision problems.
 An eye doctor is the best resource for deciding if LASIK is right for you; a qualified eye care professional can also advise you on next steps toward addressing diabetes-related concerns before a LASIK procedure.
-Take the first step towards a life free from glasses and contacts, and schedule an appointment with the Swagel Wootton Eye institute today.
+Take the first step towards a life free from glasses and contacts, and schedule an appointment with the Swagel Wootton Eye institute at our Mesa or Chandler locations today.

 Schedule Your Consultation.